XpertAI: uncovering regression model strategies for sub-manifolds: Related Work

 \subsection{Mixture of Experts}

-The concept of Mixture of experts (MoE) has been used for several decades for the purpose of learning better models \cite{JacobsMixExp91,142911,pawelzik1996annealed}.
-Beyond model improvement, recent work has demonstrated the value of the MoE approach for achieving more transparent models by combining inherently interpretable linear experts \cite{ismail2023interpretable}.
+The Mixture of Experts (MoE) framework \cite{JacobsMixExp91,142911,pawelzik1996annealed} follows a divide-and-conquer strategy, commonly used to enhance model performance.
+Recent work has applied MoEs for transparency by combining interpretable linear experts \cite{ismail2023interpretable}.
 In contrast, our approach utilizes MoEs for explaining models in a post-hoc manner, without restriction on the structure of the model, and steering the expert to become `range experts' focusing on specific value ranges.
+This is achieved by dividing the data into sub-manifolds according to the output range of a regression model, a way of domain-informed gating, and explaining the model strategy within these specific regions.